 With London’s housing stock at a critical level, developers are working hard to create the homes needed by the capital’s ever-growing population.
 This means that more and more people are purchasing new build properties or even buying off-plan.
 This is largely a straightforward process, but it is important to be aware of how it differs from other types of property purchase.

-Jas Samra of Henry Wiltshire’s Royal Docks office says, “There are loads of advantages to buying new build.
+Estate agents in Henry Wiltshire’s Royal Docks office say, “There are loads of advantages to buying new build.
 As well as avoiding being in a chain, buyers also find that renovation and repair costs are minimal, and there’s often the option of have the property interior completed to your own specifications.”

 However, there are also issues to be aware of why buying new build, and it’s important to understand them before committing to your purchase.